Target level of study

 63h

-This UE represents the natural continuation of the UEs in classical Newtonian mechanics.
+This course unit is a natural continuation of the course units on classical Newtonian mechanics.

-In the first part of the course, we take Classical Mechanics from the principle of least action to two new formulations: the Lagrangian formalism and the Hamiltonian formalism.
-We study the link between physical symmetries and conservation laws (E. Noether's theorem) and introduce Poisson brackets, which allow us to write the classical laws of temporal evolution of physical quantities in a form that already prefigures those of quantum mechanics.
+In the first part of the course, we cover classical mechanics, starting with the principle of least action and arriving at two new formulations: Lagrangian formalism and Hamiltonian formalism.
+We study the link between physical symmetries and conservation laws (E. Noether's theorem) and introduce Poisson brackets, which allow us to write the classical laws of temporal evolution of physical quantities in a form that already foreshadows those of quantum mechanics.

-In the second part of the course, starting from an examination of the experimental limits of classical mechanics, a new theory of mechanics is introduced: Quantum Mechanics.
-This is a theory that is conceptually completely different from previous classical theories, based on a description of physical phenomena in terms of probabilities and therefore no longer deterministic.
-It's a radical paradigm shift that has turned physics on its head over the last century, enabling a deeper understanding of physical nature, with fundamental and practical spin-offs that have radically changed the lives of mankind (atomic physics, chemistry, nuclear energy, transistors, LASERS, to name but a few).
+In the second part of the EU, starting from an examination of the experimental limits of classical mechanics, a new theory of mechanics is introduced: quantum mechanics.
+This theory is conceptually completely different from previous classical theories, based on a description of physical phenomena in terms of probabilities and therefore no longer deterministic.
+This is a radical paradigm shift that revolutionized physics in the last century and led to a deeper understanding of physical nature, with fundamental and practical implications that have radically changed the lives of humanity (atomic physics, chemistry, nuclear energy, transistors, LASERS, to name but a few).

 Wave Optics and Electrodynamics